AmyOuY/DockerizedRestaurantManagementApp/README.md

 <img src="./Images/home.png">

 <hr />
-<h3>The app supports Authentication and Authorization, which requires user login to use the app.
+<h3>The app supports Authentication and Role Based Authorization, which requires user login to use the app.
 The code for user role assignment can be found in Home Controller.</h3>
 <img src="./Images/login.png">

 <hr />